-Angels and Monsters honors the twenty-five courageous children who shared their fears and hopes as they battled cancer.
+Angels and Monsters honor the twenty-five courageous children who shared their fears and hopes as they battled cancer.
 Seventeen of the children survived cancer.
 It speaks to the resiliency of the human spirit and would be a great book to gift to any child battling cancer and it would let them know that they are not alone. [photographic essay, I’d match the pages of the age of the child in the book to the age of the child reading it]

 And Still They Bloom: A Family’s Journey of Loss and Healing by Amy Rovere, illustrated by Joel Spector

-For kids who have lost a loved one, this book will bring comfort in knowing that the strong emotions that they are experiencing — anger, sadness, fear and hopelessness — are part of their grieving experience.
+For kids who have lost a loved one, this book will bring comfort in knowing that the strong emotions that they are experiencing — anger, sadness, fear, and hopelessness — are part of their grieving experience.
 Emily and Ben lose their mother to cancer and their father helps them express their feelings in a comforting way.
 Slowly, as a family, they find their way.
 Every grieving child should read this book.

-Author Amy Rovere lost her mother to cancer at when she was nine.
+Author Amy Rovere lost her mother to cancer when she was nine.
 This book was inspired by her loss and by her desire to help children going through a similar experience. [advanced picture book, ages 9 and up]

 Her Pink Hair by Jill Dana